-Members received invitations in the mail, along with their registration information.
-Completed Member registration forms and payment are due by September 8; an email will be sent confirming meals, childcare, service participation and any special needs.
+Members will receive invitations in the mail, along with their registration information.
+Completed Member registration forms and payment are due by September 1; an email will be sent confirming meals, childcare, service participation and any special needs.
 We ask for your cooperation in presenting your invitation at each service.
 Non-members may attend services on a space-available basis by sending in a registration form.
 Guest and visitor invitations are sent after a completed registration form is received.

 Member Participation in Services

 We hope that you will indicate that you are interested in service participation on your registration form; your participation brings greater depth to our services.
 It is a tradition at Temple Beth Or to include as many members as possible in each aspect of our services.
 There are many opportunities for honors during the Torah services, reading Torah, music, and sharing English readings.
 Please contact us if you would like to sing with Cantor Dreskin during services.